mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 }
 ```

 As we can see, the two functions extract the value from the nullable type.
 If the value is `null`, then the `nullable.eager` block returns `null` immediately.
 Here, we use the `eager` function, which accepts a not-suspendable function.
-We can use the `nullable` DSL directly to use a suspendable function.
+We can use the `nullable` DSL directly to use a suspendable function (in the upcoming version 2.0 of Arrow, there will be only a single `nullable` DSL managing both cases).

 We can give the function a job id that doesn't exist, and then we can check its behavior: